 [†]Institut für Informatik, Ludwig-Maximilians-Universität München, 80538 München, Germany, email: fischerf@tcs.ifi.lmu.de.
-Part of the work was done while the author was visiting The Hebrew University of Jerusalem.
-This visit was supported by a Minerva Short-Term Research Grant.
+The author is supported by the Deutsche Forschungsgemeinschaft under grant BR 2312/3-2.
+Part of the work was done during a visit to The Hebrew University of Jerusalem, which was supported by a Minerva Short-Term Research Grant.